sgreben/url/README.md

 # url - command-line URL parser

-`url` parses its arguments as URLs and prints a structured representation (JSON or go templates) to stdout.
+`url` parses its arguments as URLs and prints a structured representation (JSON or go template) to stdout.

 - [Get it](#get-it)
 - [Use it](#use-it)